af83/ucengine-docs/ucectl.md

   - `metadata`:
     Organisations and meetings can hold an unlimited amount of metadata as a `key`=<value> store.
 Any arguments of the command line which are not mandatory are automatically added to the metadata of the object.

+  - `conditions`:
+    Just like `metadata` a list of conditions is created with all the command line arguments that are not used by the method itself.
+The list of conditions that can be used depend on the `object` and `action` used.

 ## EXAMPLES